karlfleener/algorithm-visualizer/README.md

 ## Background/Overview

 Not sure how a certain algorithm works?
 Select the algorithm from the dropdown menu and click sort to see the selected algorithm come to life!
-If you want to visualize a greater amount of elements being sorted, or watch at a different speed, simply adjust the sliders accordingly and the changes take effect in realtime.
+If you want to visualize a greater amount of elements being sorted or watch at a different speed, simply adjust the sliders accordingly and the changes take effect in realtime.
 If at any time you want to see a newly randomized collection of elements click the reset button.

 ## Technologies